Are there any special steps when installing RunScore?

 Do I need a bar code reader?

-Only for large races.
+Only for large races that are not chip/tag timed.
 For races of a few hundred, a person who can touch-type on the numeric keyboard can probably beat a bar code reader.

 What kind of bar code reader is best?